DataKind-DC/CMC/README.md

 npm run dev
 ```

+You will also need to install a browser plug-in to enable cross-origin resource sharing (CORS).
+This will allow your browser to communicate with the CMC database API.
+On Chrome, you can use [this plugin](https://mybrowseraddon.com/access-control-allow-origin.html).

 We are tracking bugs that need to be fixed and new features using the GitHub issues feature.

 ## Previous Projects